giganteous/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param int tcp_fast_open_qsize: Set to a number higher than 0 to enable TCP Fast Open
                                   when available.
 Default is 0.

+.. function:: setLocal(address[, options])

+  .. versionadded:: 1.2.0

+  Remove the list of listen addresses and add a new one.

+  :param str address: The IP Address with an optional port to listen on.
+                      The default port is 53.
+  :param table options: A table with key: value pairs with listen options.

+  The options that can be set are the same as :func:`addLocal`.

 .. function:: setLocal(address[[[,do_tcp], so_reuseport], tcp_fast_open_qsize])

+  .. deprecated:: 1.2.0

   Remove the list of listen addresses and add a new one.